AWS Services Overview – Whitepaper – Certification

 • EBS Features

-• High Performance Volumes – Choose between SSD backed or HDD backed volumes to deliver the performance needed
+• High Performance Volumes – Choose between SSD-backed (gp3, io2 Block Express) or HDD-backed (st1, sc1) volumes for performance needs.

 • Encryption – provides seamless support for data-at-rest and data-in-transit between EC2 instances and EBS volumes.

-• Snapshots – protect data by creating point-in-time snapshots of EBS volumes, which are backed up to S3 for long-term durability.
+• Snapshots – create point-in-time snapshots backed up to S3 for long-term durability.
+Supports EBS Snapshots Archive for low-cost long-term retention.

-• provides simple, scalable file storage for use with EC2 instances
+• provides simple, scalable, elastic file storage for use with AWS compute services and on-premises resources.

-• works in shared mode, where multiple EC2 instances can access an EFS file system at the same time, allowing EFS to provide a common data
+• works in shared mode, where multiple compute instances can access an EFS file system at the same time (NFS protocol).

-• can be mounted on on-premises data center servers when connected to the VPC with AWS Direct Connect.
+• can be mounted on on-premises servers via AWS Direct Connect or VPN.

 AWS Storage Gateway